MarvinBost/easy-setup/README.md

 ## Known Issues

-- Backend & Fullstack is not yet implemented.
+- Adonis.js & Fullstack is not yet implemented.
 - Next.js process loading for a long time due to the installation of dependencies (but it's working).

 ## Release Notes

+### 0.0.4

+- Add support Back-end projects (Express, Nest.js).

-### 1.0.0
+### Roadmap

-- Initial release of Easy Setup.
-- Create a new project with a single command (Frontend).
+- Add support for Adonis.js & Fullstack projects.
+- Add status bar to show the progress of the project creation.
+- Add support for more project types.
+- Add more configuration options. (e.g. choose between npm and yarn)
+- Test on other operating systems (Linux, MacOS).

 ## Commands